 Where does one stay in the “Adventure capital of the World”?

 Most backpackers travelling New Zealand will find themselves eating a Fergburger or signing up to a bungy jump in Queenstown at some point.
+Save money for the fun stuff by staying in backpacker hostels in Queenstown.
 Whether it’s a sociable hostel you are looking for or somewhere cheap to base yourself while job-hunting, you’ll find a good variety of hostels in Queenstown.

 If you are staying in Queenstown, you must be looking for fun things to do, right?
 Let us give you some inspiration:

 So, here are the backpacker hostels we love the most in Queenstown.

 You’re made to feel right at home in Adventure Queenstown Hostel with personalised welcome messages left for every bed in every dorm.
 As well as being seriously well-maintained, the hostel also offers free WiFi.
 In fact, once you have paid for your night you don’t have to worry too much about extra costs.
 Don’t forget to check out their sister hostel too, Adventure Q2.